Administering information published under the IPS

-ARPC will publish on its website a list of any IPS documents that are impracticable to publish online.
-The website will state that a person seeking access to any of these documents may contact the Chief Operating Officer to arrange access.
+- ARPC will publish on its website a list of any IPS documents that are impracticable to publish online.
+The website will state that a person seeking access to any of these documents may contact the ARPC to arrange

-The list of documents will include indicative charges that may be imposed for making that information available and an explanation for the charge.
+- the list of documents will include indicative charges that may be imposed for making that information available and an explanation for the charge.
 These charges will be consistent with charges in the Freedom of Information (Charges) Regulations 1982 (which generally apply to access requests under Part III of the FOI Act).
-Annexure A lists the IPS documents which will not be available online as at 1 May 2011.

 IPS information architecture